objectscript/CDV/README.md

 # IDP DV
 Class data verifier.
-Utility validates Caché classes properties data according the properties type.
+Utility validates Caché classes properties data according to the properties' types.

 ### Use Import classes and call one of the entry points: